rich-newman/typescript-analyzer-eslint-prettier/docs/setupnode.md

 4. Install the npm packages by rightclicking 'npm' in Solution Explorer and running 'Install npm Packages' in VS2019 or VS2022, or 'Install Missing npm Packages' in VS2017.
 5. Create a new [local configuration file](localconfiguration.md) called .eslintrc.js in the project.
 To do this rightclick the project name, Add/New File..., enter .eslintrc.js, and click OK.
 6. Copy the [file contents on this link](setupnodeconfig.md) into your new file and save.
 This is the usual default configuration file for the TypeScript Analyzer modified to enable the Node.js rules in the plugin.
 The actual changes made are [detailed at the end of this article](setupnode.md#changesmadetodefaultconfig).
+7. On the Tools/Options/TypeScript Analyzer/ESLint screen, check that both 'Enable local config (.eslintrc.js)' and 'Enable local node_modules' are set to True, which is the default.
-7. Test the rules work.
+8. Test the rules work.
 Open app.ts, and add the code below.
 This is taken from the [plugin docs](https://github.com/mysticatea/eslint-plugin-node) for the [no-exports-assign rule](https://github.com/mysticatea/eslint-plugin-node/blob/master/docs/rules/no-exports-assign.md):
 ``` javascript
   exports = {};
 ```